evaera/Aurora/README.md

 Auras can provide Effects (with various parameters), which are used to actually make changes to the world.
 Effects are explicitly defined by the developer just like Auras.
 Unlike Auras, however, an Effect can only exist once per Agent, and they are automatically created and destroyed based on what Effects are provided by the current set of Auras.

-Effects are made up of four functions, which are all optional: `Constructor`, `Reducer`, `Apply`, and `Destructor`.
+Effects are made up of a few functions, which are all optional:

 - The `Constructor` is called whenever one of the Auras starts providing this Effect.
 It can be used to create any necessary objects needed to enact or display this Effect.
   - For example, if you want to display a "dizzy" indicator above a player when they are stunned, this function could create that and put it inside the character.
-- The `Reducer` is called every update cycle, and takes in any parameters given by Auras which are providing this Effect as an array.
+- The `Reducer` is called every time Auras providing this effect are added or removed, and takes in any parameters given by Auras which are providing this Effect as an array.
 It is then this function's job to *reduce* these values into one value and then return it.
 - The `Apply` function is called immediately after the Reducer, and it is given whatever `Apply` returned as arguments.
 This function should actually make a change in the world based on the reduced value it is given.
 This separation is enforced so that the reduced value can be captured for `Agent:GetLastReducedValue` to work as expected.
 - The `Destructor` is called when there are no longer any Auras providing this Effect.
 It can be used to clean up any objects that were created in the Constructor.
+- `ShouldApply`, which can override the default behavior of directly comparing the last reduced value with the current to decide if Apply should be called. `ShouldApply` accepts the parameters `self`, `currentReducedValue` (array), and `previousReducedValue` (array).
+(The last two are sent as arrays because the reducer can return multiple values.)
+The function should then return a boolean that decides if the `Apply` function is called following the Reducer.

 Effect definitions may also have these optional properties:
 - `AllowedInstanceTypes` - Table of strings that limits the types of instances that this Effect can be applied to.
 Aurora will produce a warning if an Effect is applied to an improper instance type, and the Effect wil be discarded.
 Uses :IsA comparison.
-- `Lazy` - A boolean value that determines if the `Apply` function should only run if the reduced value changes from its last value.
-  - Optionally, you can provide a function that overrides this behavior named `ShouldApply` in the Effect, which accepts the parameters `self`, `previousReducedValue` (array), and `currentReducedValue` (array).
-(The last two are sent as arrays because the reducer can return multiple values.)
-The function should then return a boolean that decides if the `Apply` function is called this update cycle. `Lazy` must still be set to `true` for `ShouldApply` to be called.
 - `ServerOnly` - A boolean that determines if this Effect should only run on the server. `ServerOnly` effects are silently ignored on the client.
 - `ClientOnly` - A boolean that determines if this Effect should only run on clients. `ClientOnly` effects are silently ignored on the server.
 - `LocalPlayerOnly` - A boolean that determines if this Effect should only run on the client of the player who is associated with the Agent Instance.
 The Effect only runs if the Agent Instance is the local client's Player, Player character, or any descendant thereof. `LocalPlayerOnly` effects are silently ignored on other clients and on the server.